jannis-kiriasis/advisor-finder/README.md

 The financial advisor wants to find new leads.
 An online platform can extend their reach to the entire country.
 They will not be limited to local clients as it is more common for brick and mortar businesses.

-The financial advisor nees to be able to talk to their clients from remote and keep track of all the appointments.
+The financial advisor needs to be able to talk to their clients from remote and keep track of all the appointments.

-### The Advice found (AF)
+### Advice Found (AF)

 The company needs to make sure that the advisors are legit businesses.